living-atlases/ala-i18n/README.md

 /var/lib/tomcat7/webapp*
 ```

-so we have to update each app for this.
+So [we are updating each ALA app](https://github.com/search?q=is%3Apr+author%3Avjrj+org%3AAtlasOfLivingAustralia+ala-i18n&type=Issues) for this.
+With these PRs merged and with your ALA site updated (with them), you can maintain your site translations up-to-date.